signalfx/splunk-otel-python/README.md

 ## Getting Started

-To get started, install the `splunk-opentelemetry[all]` package, run the bootstrap script and wrap your run command with `splk-py-trace`.
+To get started, install the `splunk-opentelemetry[all]` package, run the bootstrap script and wrap your run command with `splunk-py-trace`.

 For example, if the runtime parameters were: